tarteel101/Shell-Design/README.md

 # Design And Implementation Of A Shell Program

-This project will implement a basic command-line interpreter (shell) that can run commands both interactively and in batch mode, while handling multiple commands simultaneously.
+This project implements a basic command-line interpreter (shell) that can run commands both interactively and in batch mode, while handling multiple commands simultaneously.
 The shell will operate by creating a child process to execute the commands entered by the user and will manage processes, concurrency, and basic error handling.

 ---